 Lately we’ve been receiving a lot of questions about how we take photos and achieve a specific ‘look’.
 It’s taken time to develop our own unique aesthetic and it’s still constantly evolving.
 Also, it’s a joint effort!
 Jacob takes the majority of our photos and has a wealth of technical knowledge that I don’t.
-On the other hand, I edit all of our photos, which is also what contributes to them having a similar look and color scheme.
+On the other hand, I edit all of our photos using my photography presets, which is also what contributes to them having a similar look and color scheme.

 While there’s plenty to cover in the realm of photography, I thought it would be most useful to simply break down how we each shoot and edit.
 These tips will help gain an understanding of our processes and how you achieve a similar aesthetic with your own photos.
 If you’re just getting into photography, check out our post about how to choose the right camera and lens set up.
-You can also find a full breakdown of our camera, lenses, and other accessories in this post about our travel photography gear.
+You can also find a full breakdown of our camera, lenses, and other accessories in our travel photography gear.

 How We Shoot (Jacob)